Markt Indersdorf: History

 In 1882, by proclamation of King Ludwig II, the name of the community was officially changed from Indersdorf to Markt Indersdorf.
 This means the town now has the right to hold large public markets (German: Marktrecht).

 In 1912/1913 the first railway line between Dachau and Altomünster passed through Markt Indersdorf.

 In 1938, a children's home was set up in the monastery.
 During World War II, a “children's barracks” was built in 1944 for infants of foreign forced laborers from the Soviet Union and Poland, most of whom were the result of abuse.
 32 children housed there died from inadequate care and malnutrition.
 After the Second World War, the United Nations Relief and Rehabilitation Administration set up a reception camp for minors persecuted by National Socialism in the former monastery.

 After the Bavarian region reforms of 1972, several nearby communities were incorporated into Markt Indersdorf.

 At the beginning of the 21st century, Markt Indersdorf has grown to become the central location of the Dachau district.
-There have been various infrastructure improvements such as better traffic routes, school structure, clinical care, economy and trade.
+There have been various infrastructure improvements such as better traffic routes, school structure, clinical care, and economy and trade.
 The electrification of the S-Bahn commuter train line (S2) on the Altomünster-Dachau route was completed in 2014.

 In 2020 Markt Indersdorf celebrated its 900th anniversary of the founding of the monastery and church.
-However many of the festivities were cancelled due to the Covid-19 Pandemic in Germany.
+However many of the festivities were cancelled due to the COVID-19 pandemic in Germany.